 Medigap is also referred to as Medicare Supplement coverage.
 As the name suggests, this type of coverage is intended to fill the gaps in, or be a supplement to, Original Medicare (Parts A and B).
 Federal and state regulations set the framework for Medigap plans, but they’re sold by private insurance companies.

-One of the requirements is that plans are standardized across all insurance providers in a particular state, which makes it much easier to compare costs.
-Medigap plans don’t provide prescription drug coverage similar to Part D as they did before 2006, and they can’t be used if you’re enrolled in Medicare Advantage.
+One of the requirements is that plans are standardized across all insurance providers in a particular state, making it much easier to compare costs.
+Medigap plans don’t provide prescription drug coverage (similar to Medicare Part D) as they did before 2006, and they can’t be used if you’re enrolled in Medicare Advantage, or on Medicaid.

 For more information, visit our Guide to Medicare Part C.